First-timers travel guide to visiting the Pyramids of Giza

 In the evening you can see the light and sound show at the Pyramids.
 It usually starts at 7 pm in the wintertime and 7:30 pm in the summertime.
 There are three shows scheduled, beginning every hour.
 Check the Sound & Light show Company’s official website to book the ticket and get more info.

-Best Time to visit and how much time you need
+Best time to go and how much time you need

 Where to sleep